Lesson 3 of 6

 These collections seem to have been used in some sort of school.
 Several hints point in this direction.
 When young David arrived at the court of Saul, for example, he was described as already educated, “skillful in playing, a man of valor, a warrior, prudent in speech, and a man of good presence; and the LORD is with him” (1 Samuel 16:18).
 The various rhetorical forms found in Proverbs also point to the use of these materials in teaching situations.

 It appears that the materials in Proverbs also functioned as part of an educational program in the royal court.
-Just as Moses was associated with biblical law and David with the Psalms, biblical wisdom materials are associated with King Solomon (Proverbs 1:1; 10:1; 25:1), who ruled over Israel from about 961 to 922 B.C.E.
+Just as Moses was associated with biblical law and David with the psalms, biblical wisdom materials are associated with King Solomon (Proverbs 1:1; 10:1; 25:1), who ruled over Israel from about 961 to 922 BCE.
 Solomon was an internationalist who held David’s empire together (1 Kings 4:20-28).
 Such an empire required a huge staff just to keep it functioning.
 There was no doubt some sort of “internship” or training program for young people being prepared to take positions in Jerusalem.
 Hints throughout Proverbs suggest that the material functioned in such a manner.
-For example, directions about how to behave properly when sitting down to eat with royalty assume that those receiving this instruction will one day have such an opportunity (Proverbs 23:1-3).
+For example, directions about how to behave properly when sitting down to eat with royalty assume that those receiving this instruction would one day have such an opportunity (Proverbs 23:1-3).